stliakis/pubsuby/README.md

 # Pubsuby

-A simple ready to deploy Pub-Sub over REST using Redis as a broker written in typescript.
+A simple self hosted Pub-Sub over REST using Redis as a broker written in typescript.

 ## Usage